 Each course attendee would receive a Video-based instructional set, together with a BokSmart Toolkit manual or Handbook, which covered all the essential points on paper, and a Concussion guide, that would assist coaches and referees on-field to make appropriate decisions.
 This would be provided for free to all attendees on the Rugby Safety course.

-The development of the BokSmart National Rugby Safety programme was finalised over an 18 month period and culminated in the programme being officially launched nationally on the 9th of July 2009.
+The development of the BokSmart National Rugby Safety programme was finalised over an 18-month period and culminated in the programme being officially launched nationally on 9 July 2009.